mikaelapisani/google-trends/README.md

 - *data_folder_daily_dropbox:* Path for raw daily data.

 **Local Configuration**
 - *tickers_folder:* Local folder's path where ticker file is stored locally.
-Observe that if you want to download other tickers' list different from the one that is in Dropbox, you can edit this file locally with the list wanted.
-This can be convinient when you want a smaller list of tickers.
+Observe that if you want to download another tickers' list different from the one that is in Dropbox, you can edit this file locally with the list wanted.
+This can be convenient when you want a smaller list of tickers.
 - *data_folder_monthly:* Local folder's path for monthly data.
 - *data_folder_daily:* Local folder's path for daily data.
 - *result_folder:* Local folder's path for results files.